 Nowadays, modern societies have become deeply dependent on buying anything.
 Be careful what you buy and in what quantity.

 Whether it is a plastic bag, plastic cutlery, plates, or anything else made of plastic, try to swap it with glass or wood, which can be reused or easily degraded.
-We will give you a little tip – when you buy cans of drinks or food stacked thankfully plastic rings when removed cut the rings before throwing them in the bin.
-Many of them end up in the ocean, and sea animals like turtles and seabirds end up stuck in them and can die from something which appears like nothing to us.
+We will give you a little tip – when you buy cans of drinks or food stacked in plastic rings, when removing them, cut the rings before throwing them in the bin.
+Many of them end up in the ocean, and sea animals like turtles and seabirds end up stuck in them and can die.
 Plastic pieces are found in the digestive system of most fish today.
 Do you eat fish?
 Think again about why you should use less plastic.